Skip to contents

 n

-the number of encoding levels.
+the number of encoding levels (i.e., columns in the design matrix).

 type